airborne-commando/OPSEC-OSINT-Tools/README.md

   - [Have I Been Pwned](https://haveibeenpwned.com/): Check if an email has been compromised in a data breach.

+  - [Breached data](https://breachdirectory.org/): Check email and usernames for a breach; will return partial password hashes

+    - The following information is imported into the BreachDirectory database:
+    - First 4 characters of each password.
+    - SHA-1 hash of each password.
+    - Length of each password.
+    - Usernames.
+    - Emails.

+  - [EXPOSED](https://exposed.lol/): Check email with password hashes, limted with only 4 Checks per 12hrs; feel free to use TOR.

 - Instagram

   - [picuki - an anon Instagram browser that works if you know a username](https://www.picuki.com/) a great for figuring out land markers inside a photo.